 - Close the Loop

 Follow up, post the results of the questionnaire and the meeting – focus on what changes this brings to the future and the plans being made to bring those changes to pass, don’t just take ownership of the actions, but make a plan for how to implement them?
-Could they be raised in a client services call for your region?
-Would what was learned be valuable to the global CS call?
+Could they be raised in an agency call for your region?
+Would what was learned be valuable to the wider team?
 Would it be better as an H2 post?
 What’s the plan for getting it posted?

 Essentially, what needs to change?
 Who needs to know it?
 How do they get that information?
 What are you going to do about getting that information into the right hands?